 Once you are a surgical patient of Dr. Dabbah, you are Dr. Dabbah’s patient.
 He does not have a medical or physician’s assistant to care for you.
 He is the professional in charge from consultation through discharge.
 And should you choose additional procedures or treatments, they are all performed by Dr. Dabbah himself.
 Most importantly, you will never look pulled or distorted.
 His reputation for a natural facelift is well-deserved.

-Contact us online to schedule your facelift consultation today!
+Contact us online to schedule your facelift consultation.
 Our practice is located in Boca Raton and proudly serves patients visiting from all throughout South Florida, including the areas of Delray Beach, Boynton Beach, Deerfield Beach, Ft.
 Lauderdale, Palm Beach, Highland Beach, and Parkland.

-- How should I prepare for my facelift consultation?
-A well-prepared patient will get the most out of a facelift consultation.
+A well-prepared patient will get the most out of the consultation.
 A patient should be able to express to the plastic surgeon what specifically bothers him or her when they look in the mirror or in certain clothing.
 A patient should express to the plastic surgeon what they do not want, for example, a pulled look.
 If the patient has had other consultations, he or she should ask how or why the surgeon’s approach is different.
 It also helps to bring in photos at different ages to see the progression over the years, and the surgeon can explain what has happened over the timeline.

 In my practice, we give instructions as to what the patient should wear and what the patient should have in the house regarding foods and beverages.
 The patient should have a few different options for chairs to move into to alleviate the discomfort of sitting or lying in the same position over time.
 A lounge chair is ideal but not vital.
 We also give instructions as to what medications and supplements should be avoided.

 These days, we see patients in their 40s through their 80s.
 It is more important that the patient is healthy and has realistic expectations.